GeorgeNich/Data_Structures_and_Algorithms/Vector_Solutions/Readme.md

 1. Open the solution file `1.1PVector.sln` in Visual Studio.
-2. Build and run the solution.
+2. Build and run the solution. incase of potential dependacny issues you are welcome to make your own visual studio project and copy and paste the code which should take care of any issues regarding it running

 The program will execute a series of tests on the `Vector<T>` class, checking various operations like adding, removing, inserting, and more.